joeroaden/react-recipe-app/README.md

 #### By _Joe Roaden_

 #### _A REACT application utilizing Spoonacular's recipe database API.
-Users can browse popular recipes and search all recipes by tags_
+Users can browse popular recipes and search all recipes by tags._

 ![image](app-screen-shot.png)